zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 public delegate void ConnectionLostHandler ();
 ```

-When the connection between the SDK and server is lost, the `ConnectionInterruptedHandler` callback is triggered and the SDK reconnects automatically.
-If the reconnection fails within a certain period (10 seconds by default), the callback `ConnectionLostHandler` is triggered.
-The SDK continues to reconnect until the application calls `leaveChannel`.
+When the connection between the SDK and server is lost, the SDK triggers the `ConnectionInterruptedHandler` callback and reconnects automatically.
+If reconnection fails within a certain period of time (10 seconds by default), the SDK triggers the `ConnectionLostHandler` callback.
+The SDK continues to reconnect until the application calls the `leaveChannel` method.

-#### Other User Joined Channel Callback (UserJoinedHandler)
+#### Other User Joined the Channel Callback (UserJoinedHandler)

 ```
 public delegate void UserJoinedHandler (uint uid, int elapsed);
 ```

-This callback is triggered when the other user has joined the channel.
+The SDK triggers this callback when the other user joins a channel.

-This callback method notifies the application that another user has joined the channel.
+This callback notifies the application that another user has joined the channel.
 If there are other users in the channel when that user joins, the SDK also reports to the application on the existing users who are already in the channel.

 <table>
 <colgroup>